Determining the size of PVC pipe can be frustrating and challenging, especially if you're not familiar with how PVC pipes are sized.

 Incorrect way to Measure

-Important: PVC Schedule
+2. PVC Schedule is Important.

-Important: Some Pipe isn't Compatible
+3. Some Pipe isn't Compatible.

 Not all types of pipe will work with FORMUFIT fittings and accessories:

 While ABS pipe is size-compatible with most FORMUFIT products, it cannot be cemented together using standard PVC cement.
-A special transitional cement must be used, or the pipe to fitting connection must be screwed together to connect them securely.
+A special transitional cement must be used, or the pipe-to-fitting connection must be screwed together to connect them securely.
 ABS pipe is also very brittle and is not recommended for structural use.

 Steel Conduit or Pipe

 Steel pipe and conduit have the same outside diameters as the corresponding PVC pipe sizes and are size-compatible, but are not recommended for use with PVC joints & fittings, as there is no way to connect the steel pipe to the plastic PVC fitting.
-In most cases the steel pipe will easily slide out of the fitting, resulting in loose, or possibly collapsing, structures.
+In most cases, the steel pipe will easily slide out of the fitting, resulting in loose or possibly collapsing structures.